RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 ```

-3363.824531 seconds is just over 56 minutes.
+As you can see from the report, it took 3363.824531 seconds (just over 56 minutes) for `dd` to write the SD card in my machine.
 That's a long time to wait with zero feedback.
 Activity Monitor will tell you what's going on.

 ###Confirm Partitions
 To confirm that the partitions have been created and that Ubuntu has been written to the SD card, use `diskutil list` again.